aws-samples/serverless-patterns/s3-eventbridge-fargate-cdk/README.md

 aws logs get-log-events --log-group-name /ecs/doc-ingestion --log-stream-name doc-ingestion-logs/DocIngestion/...
 ```

-4. You should see the content of your file in the logs.
+4. The file contents are displayed in the log.

 ## Cleanup